Where to eat along Beaubien Street: our top picks in the neighbourhood

 Le Vieux Vélo: an Eggs Benedict institution

 A classic Montréal brunch spot!
-With its vintage décor and long lines on weekends (be patient, it's worth the wait), go to Le Vieux Vélo to savour the happy atmosphere, the eclectic crowd and the perfect Eggs Benedict.
+With its vintage décor and a line-up on weekends (be patient, it's worth the wait), go to Le Vieux Vélo to savour the happy atmosphere, the eclectic crowd and the perfect Eggs Benedict.
 Simple, classic and comforting!

 59 Beaubien Street East